2013 Yosemite Knap-in Announcement*

 Title Points of light, dreams of glass: an introduction to vitrum technology, Publication Type Journal Article 2001 was written by Ray Harwood, for Wescott’s Journal Bulletin of Primitive Technology.
 Volume 21, Pages 24-36 Publisher Society of Primitive Technology.
 Place Published Utah.

-In the article Ray Harwood predicted a massive glass knapping revolution, from restrictive obsidian collecting laws and amazing diversity in color of modern glass.
+Ray Harwood predicted a massive glass knapping revolution, from restrictive obsidian collecting laws and amazing diversity in color of modern glass.
 It is upon us!

 GLASS KNAPPER'S CORNER